-Knowledge or skills needed are developed as a result of all school and life experiences.
+Knowledge or skills needed are developed because of all school and life experiences.
 These are not tests you can, or should, prepare for as they are meant to measure innate ability.
-Do not overemphasize the importance of these tests or act in a way so as to add any test anxiety.
-Make sure that your child gets a good night's sleep prior to testing and has a nutritious breakfast each morning before testing.
+Do not overemphasize the importance of these tests or act in a way to add any test anxiety.
+Ensure your child gets a good night's sleep before testing and has a nutritious breakfast each morning before testing.